 Chicago is one of the top family travel destinations in the United States.
-Scroll down to find out the top 10 kids activities in Chicago for your next family vacation!
+Scroll down to find out the top 10 kids activities in Chicago, Illinois for your next family vacation!

 Guest post by Anca of One Day Itinerary